Gaotrees/caffe-doc/Using-a-Trained-Network:-Deploy.md

 # Using a Trained Network

+Note: This page seems outdated or at least, contrasts with the 'new' input layer.
+Which is not to say that this page doesn't work anymore, it does for the example given. cf. https://github.com/BVLC/caffe/blob/master/models/bvlc_reference_caffenet/deploy.prototxt and the discussion about the input layer.
+If you have two inputs, for example with a Siamese network, then the bare input blob may not work and you may need the layer inputs.

 A network is defined by its design (.prototxt), and its weights (.caffemodel).
 As a network is being trained, the current state of that network's weights are stored in a .caffemodel.
 With both of these we can move from the train/test phase into the production phase.

 # Modifying the Network for Deployment